How To Increase Your Dedication To Work That You Love

 2. Focus on the portion of your work that you love.

-Now this is going to seem like a crazy suggestion, but here it goes anyway: get unbelievably good at those tasks that you hate.
-I don’t like the paperwork side of my job, but I have worked to get good at it so that I can move through them quickly and get to the parts that I DO love.
+I don’t like the paperwork side of my job, but I have worked to get good at it so I can move through them quickly and get to the parts I love.

 3. Surround yourself with others with similar passions.

 What brings some balance is having friends that understand your industry.